jtpavlock/nbapy/README.md

 ```

 ## Documentation
-An ongoing process, but check out [the jupyter notebook docs](https://github.com/jtpavlock/nbapy/tree/master/docs), or feel free to poke around the codebase.
+Not currently exhaustive (PRs are welcome!), but check out [the jupyter notebook docs](https://github.com/jtpavlock/nbapy/tree/master/docs), or feel free to poke around the codebase.

 ## Installation